Tools

 A weak product page hides pricing, requirements, and examples behind interactive widgets.
 A stronger page includes a short summary, feature table, FAQ, structured data, and links to documentation.

-Agent readiness usually comes from clarity, not from decoration.
+Agent readiness usually comes from clarity, not decoration.

 Common mistakes